aineko-dev/aineko/docs/contributing.md

 ## Test using Aineko pipeline

 We highly encourage you to validate your changes by testing the project creation process end-to-end.
-This means validating the changes by running a lcoal pipeline that uses your local aineko repository.
+This means validating the changes by running a local pipeline that uses your local aineko repository.

 First, update poetry to use your local aineko repository.